jacksund/simmate/docs/parameters.md

     composition = Composition("Ca2NF")
     ```

-**json/dictionary serialization from pymatgen**

 --------------------------

 ## compress_output
-Whether to compress the `directory` to a zip file at the end of the run.
+This parameter determines whether to compress the `directory` to a zip file at the end of the run.
 After compression, it will also delete the directory.
 The default is False.

 === "yaml"
     ``` yaml